arm/ai-ml-sdk-for-vulkan-test-fork/docs/source/tutorial.rst

     :ref:`JSON Test Description Specification`.

-5. Run the ML SDK Scenario Runner on the Emulation Layer:
+5. Run the ML SDK Scenario Runner on the ML Emulation Layer for Vulkan®:

 .. code-block:: bash